gaeyasrisatyavinnakota/4-1_MUX_using_CMOS_Logic/README.md

 ## Implemented Design

+By opening the lab instance then creating a  new folder and opening it in terminal we have to create a lib.def file and load the PDK into it.
+Then we have to access the server and launch the Synopsys custom compiler tool.
+After that by opening and creating a library and a new cell in it and a schematic view for it we have to implement the design and then Check and Save the design.

 The schematic of the implemented design is as shown below in Figure(3)
 <figure>
 <p align="center"><img src="https://github.com/gaeyasrisatyavinnakota/4to1_MUX_using_CMOS_Logic/blob/main/Images/Schematic%20of%20Design.png" width="700" height ="600"></p>
 <figcaption><p align = "center">Figure(3) Implemented Circuit Schematic</p></figcaption>
 </figure>

+After that we have to create a symbol view for the above schematic view and then Check and Save it.

 The symbol of the implemented design is as shown below in Figure(4)
 <figure>
 <p align="center"><img src="https://github.com/gaeyasrisatyavinnakota/4to1_MUX_using_CMOS_Logic/blob/main/Images/cir_imp_sym.png" width="300" height ="400"></p>
 <figcaption><p align = "center">Figure(4) Implemented Circuit Symbol</p></figcaption>
 </figure>

+After creating the symbol view create another cell in the library fro testbench and create the schematic view and then Check and Save it.

 The schematic of the testbench of the design is as shown below in Figure(5)
 <figure>